Posted March 21, 2018 in Press Releases

 “Through this generous gift, the Ahuja College of Business can continue to enhance its reputation as a leader in innovative, career-focused education that will help prepare our next generation of business leaders,” adds Sanjay Putrevu, Dean of the College of Business at CSU.

-Fergus earned his bachelors of science in accounting from CSU in 1982 and spent over a decade as a partner at KPMG where he headed the Personal Financial Planning practice for Northeast Ohio.
+Fergus earned his bachelor of science in accounting from CSU in 1982 and spent over a decade as a partner at KPMG where he headed the Personal Financial Planning practice for Northeast Ohio.
 He currently serves as president of FSM Capital Management LLC.
-Fergus also serves as a community member of CSU’s Board of Trustees and on the CSU Foundation Board of Directors.